-Once your article has been posted at SurvivalBlog, you cannot submit it elsewhere!
+Once your article has been submitted to SurvivalBlog, you cannot submit it elsewhere!
 Do not send us articles that you have already posted or submitted elsewhere.
 (Unless you own–or have regained–full copyright.)

 We reserve the right to edit articles for length, grammar, spelling, punctuation and to excise any portions that are off-topic.
 We reserve the right to post only those articles that we deem “blogworthy.”

-You can only be awarded one of the top three prizes once per year.
+You can only be awarded one of the top three prizes again after a 12-month interval.

 Articles that are promotional are not eligible for judging in the contest.

 Articles may be written under pseudonyms.

 Guesswork is not acceptable.
 Unless you have tried something yourself or actually seen something done successfully, then don’t write suggesting that it “might work”, or “should work.”
-Nor can you recommend items that you’ve seen in catalog but have never tried.
+Nor can you recommend items that you’ve seen in a catalog but have never tried.
 People’s lives may depend on what you write, so be absolutely sure that what you write is trustworthy and authoritative!

 Plagiarism is Absolutely Unacceptable!

 You must submit only your own original work.
-Brief quotes from other works are acceptable, but only if quotation marks are used, and full attribution to the original author is given.
+Brief quotes from other works are acceptable, but only if quotation marks are used.
+Most importantly, full attribution to the original author of those quotes must be given.
 Any plagiarism will be grounds to have your article removed and disqualified from the judging.

 Special judging consideration will be given to the article with the most useful and detailed information on a practical skill that is applicable to a TEOTWAWKI situation.